mshigezumi/Unity-Developer-Test/README.md

 ### InventoryUI.cs

 Controls the UI for the inventory system and also acts as a bridge between the input system and calling functions in the singletons AudioManager and Inventory.
+Includes the functions getSlots, Show, CursorLeft, CursorRight, CursorDown, CursorUp, Select, Remove, ResetInventory, ChangeResolution, UpdateUI.

 ### Item.cs